GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

         cd demo-project

-1. Install the demonstration project with `poetry`
+1. Install the demonstration project with `poetry`:

         poetry install